gvwilson/sensibleadventures/short-stories/soul-unprisoned.md

 and once something larger made the bushes rustle.
 Wharru hesitated but the old woman pushed on.
-A thylacine wouldn't attack two people together, and no one had seen a marsupial lion in the mountains since she was a baby.
+A thylacine wouldn't attack two people together, and no one had seen a marsupial lion in the mountains for years.

 They reached the field of stones just as the sun was about to kiss the horizon.
 There wasn't a cloud in the sky,